aleksandrakojic/YU-GO/template/doc/avoiding_common_attacks.md

 ## Accessing Private Data

-We do not store any sensitive data in storage to prevent anyone from reading private data of our smart-contract and be able to get a hold on key information.
+We do not store any sensitive and private data of our smart-contract and be able to get a hold on key information.

 [Reference](https://solidity-by-example.org/hacks/accessing-private-data/)